Best laptop deals at Gitex Shopper: From Dh1,099 entry-level models to Dh25,000 souped-up monsters

 ROG Mothership is a portable Windows 10 Pro powerhouse with an innovative stand-up design that enhances cooling for its factory-overclocked GeForce RTX 2080 GPU and 9th Gen Intel Core i9 eight-core CPU.

-Moreover, sets it apart is the detachable keyboard that can turn wireless, when needed.
+Moreover, what sets it apart is the detachable keyboard that can turn wireless when needed.

 Currently there are only 10 pieces at Gitex Shopper 2019.